 All JD candidates must successfully complete (i.e., pass) courses providing a minimum of six experiential learning credits.
-Some states, such as New York, may also require you to have completed a minimum number of experiential credits before you may take the bar examination.

 Credits earned in Tulane Law School live-client clinics and qualifying externship field placements, labs and simulation courses are experiential learning credits.
-Courses for the current semester that satisfy the experiential learning requirement and count as "experientialcourses" under ABA Standards for the Approval of Law Schools are set forth in Section IV.E of these materials.
+Courses for the current semester that satisfy the experiential learning requirement and count as "experiential courses" under ABA Standards for the Approval of Law Schools are set forth in Section IV.E of these materials.

 Students interested in a clinic, externship or lab must generally apply in the Spring semester for the following academic year (see paragraphs 1-3 below for specific information about each experiential opportunity).
-Students apply by completing either the Clinic early decision application or the "ONEAPP" experiential application form and submittinga resume and writing sample.
+Students apply by completing either the Clinic early decision application or the "ONEAPP" experiential application form and submitting a resume and writing sample.
 The experiential application permits ranking of a student's top experiential options.
 Students are not guaranteed an interview with their first-choice experiential option, but the Law School does guarantee each JD student either an externship or clinical course of at least three credits prior to graduation.